fpsvogel/learn-ruby/README.md

   - [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) at MDN (plus their [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) + [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) + [JS](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) tutorials)
   - [web.dev courses](https://web.dev/learn/), especially [HTML](https://web.dev/learn/html/) and [CSS](https://web.dev/learn/css/)
   - Any of [the plethora of other tutorials out there](https://www.google.com/search?q=html+css+js+tutorial)
 - [x] **Build a blog from scratch:** I've rebuilt it by now, but [here is the first iteration](https://fpsvogel-2020.netlify.app), and [here's how I built it](https://fpsvogel.com/posts/2020/zs).
 Building a blog is not only a good exercise in itself, but it might also give you extra motivation to write about what you learn.
-There are other ways to do that too: I also post some of my learnings on Twitter, where—confession—[I sometimes talk to myself](https://twitter.com/fpsvogel/status/1389915714098802692).

 ## Ruby